Football club (association football): Professional football clubs

 Due to the scope and popularity of the sport, professional football clubs carry a significant commercial existence, with fans expecting personal service and interactivity, and external stakeholders viewing the field of professional football as a source of significant business advantages.
 For this reason, expensive player transfers have become an expectable part of the sport.
 Awards are also handed out to managers or coaches on a yearly basis for excellent performances.

 The designs, logos and names of professional football clubs are often licensed trademarks.
 The difference between a football team and a (professional) football club is incorporation.
 A football club is an entity which is formed and governed by a committee and has members which may consist of supporters in addition to players.

 A consequence of the FIFA rules and regulations for association football clubs is that players are not allowed to be owned by any legal entity other than the clubs themselves.
-This means that the involvement of external investors in the acquirement of players to the club must only involve the eventual transfer of the rights to the contract of the player in question, and not the contract itself.
+This means that the involvement of external investors in acquiring players for the club must only involve the eventual transfer of the rights to the contract of the player in question, and not the contract itself.

+Ownership structures

+Professional football clubs often separate their traditional member-association roots from commercial operations through distinct legal forms.
+In many European leagues, the original club (a not-for-profit member association) retains influence over the professional team, which is operated via a limited-liability company to facilitate investment and compliance with licensing rules.

+A prominent example is Germany's 50+1 rule, introduced by the Deutsche Fußball Liga (DFL) in 1998.
+Under this regulation, the parent club (typically an eingetragener Verein or registered member association) must hold at least 50% plus one vote in the professional football company (such as a GmbH or AG), ensuring members retain democratic majority control.
+This prevents external investors from dominating decisions and has been credited with supporting lower debt levels, affordable ticket prices, and high attendances relative to other leagues.
+Limited exceptions exist for clubs with pre-existing corporate ties (e.g., Bayer Leverkusen and VfL Wolfsburg) or long-term investors meeting specific criteria.

+In Spain, Law 10/1990 on Sport required most professional clubs to convert from member associations into Sociedades Anónimas Deportivas (SADs)—public limited sports companies—to enhance financial transparency and management.
+Exceptions remain for longstanding member-owned clubs such as Real Madrid and FC Barcelona.

+In Saudi Arabia, as there is no income tax on earnings from employment in football teams, players do not suffer these charges.

+By comparison, most English professional clubs operate directly as private companies limited by shares, often owned by private investors or holding companies, with the Premier League itself owned collectively by its 20 member clubs.
+These variations are subject to national licensing requirements under FIFA's Club Licensing Regulations, which emphasize governance, financial stability, and legal entity clarity regardless of ownership model.